Dietary Patterns – Overview

 The foods we eat nourish our bodies with a complex blend of nutrients that can positively and negatively impact our health.

 Nutrients are also associated with one another.
-For instance, cocoa contains multiple nutrients, so studies checking the effect of a single nutrient in cocoa can be misleading.
+For instance, cocoa contains multiple nutrients, so studies on a single nutrient’s effect can be misleading.

 So as times are changing and we shift from print media such as newspapers to social media via smartphones and tablets, research is also changing.